Top 5 CV Writing tips

 - Don't include a photo.
 It's not necessary and if the employer does want to see you they can always check out your LinkedIn profile - just make sure you have a professional image on there.

 - It is truly amazing how many people forget to add in their contact details.
-While they are more often than not sending the CV via email it is essential there is some method of communication on there or you will miss out on an opportunity.
+Even though you're most likely sending the CV via email, it is essential to include contact details on the CV or you will miss out on an opportunity.

 - We don't want to read War and Peace but there is an urban myth that CVs should be no more than two pages.
 If you have had a number of relevant jobs make sure you add them in with enough detail about why they are relevant and some facts on your success.